JavonPeart/TemplateLuaGame/README.md

 # Template Lua Game

-This repository serves as a template for a simple Lua game using the LÖVE framework.
+<p>This repository serves as a template for a simple Lua game using the LÖVE framework.
-It demonstrates basic setup for game window, required modules, player initialization, collision handling, camera control, game update, and rendering.
+It demonstrates basic setup for game window, required modules, player initialization, collision handling, camera control, game update, and rendering.</p>

-You are free to use this template in any capacity but I am not responisible for any outcome that may result from using this package.
+<p>You are free to use this template in any capacity but I am not responisible for any outcome
+that may result from using this package. </p>

 Have fun :)
 <br>